BOXNYC/Three.js-Extras/README.md

 https://github.com/BOXNYC/Three.js-Extras/tree/main/ChromaKeyVideoShaderMaterial

 ### Hologram
 Create video plane green screen holograms using the ChromaKey material above as well as a shadow.
-Has a bunch of eas-of-use scripts for making holograms super fast and easy. https://github.com/BOXNYC/Three.js-Extras/tree/main/Hologram
+Has a bunch of eas-of-use scripts for making holograms super fast and easy.
+Best to use with WebAR. https://github.com/BOXNYC/Three.js-Extras/tree/main/Hologram

 ### TapToPlace Mesh